Javanosa/infernalmobs-lotr/README.md

     - Fixed Teleportation for Ninja and Ender
     - Added more effects to Alchemist
     - Webs now place in better ways and dont miss the target as much anymore

+- Added Server Side Particles to some Mods like Ender and Bomber
+- Particles are now lit so it can be seen better in dark
+- Fix Choke Ability and rendering
+- Hired Units now have a rare chance to learn abilities of killed infernal mobs
+	- The chance scales with amount of abilities of the killed boss
+	- infernalmobslotr.cfg -> abilityRewardChance
+	- Whether Hired Units can learn destructive Abilities
+	- infernalmobslotr.cfg -> canLearnDestructiveAbilities
+- Reworked player & entity targeting
+- Attacks in Creative Mode no longer trigger destructive abilities
+- The new [ME-Tweaks update](https://curseforge.com/minecraft/mc-mods/lotr-middleearth-tweaks) patched fireballs ignoring Banner Protection